The Basics of Medicine

 Answer: Most medical students graduate with over $100,000 of debt.
 So yes, it is pretty “bad”—that amount of debt (plus the interest that accrues on top of it) can be scary.
 You need to know as much as possible about the financial commitment you’re making and the options available to you.
 The first thing you should do is read the Financing Medical School handout in full.
-We’ve included info about online resources, service repayment programs (like the Nat’l Health Service Corps), and other sources of funding.
-The link to the info provided by the AAMC is also helpful.
+We’ve included information about online resources, service repayment programs (like the Nat’l Health Service Corps), and other sources of funding.
 Generally speaking, medical students take out loans to pay for medical school—not grants or scholarships.
 These loans are most often federal loans, and their interest rate is relatively low.
 As an aspiring physician, you are considered a “good risk” by the government, someone who will be able to repay loans and still live comfortably as long as careful budgeting is in place.
 Also, make sure that you seek out the Financial Aid personnel at the medical school you attend.
 Cultivate a true advising relationship with these people, if possible, as the financial climate in this country is ever-changing and by the time you’re a first-year med student there may be new financial options—and those options may change over the course of your four years in med school.
 It is not too soon, during your med school interviews, to ask about the Financial Aid office, learn who these people are, and get a feel for what type of interaction they have with current students.
 We try to host a Financing workshop every spring semester as well, so keep an eye on our events in Vitals for that event!
 Ultimately, though, if you're truly committed to becoming a physician, a medical education is an excellent financial investment and worthwhile from a lifelong financial perspective.